-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 7,325 Total first-time, first-year (freshman) women who applied 12,462 Total first-time, first-year (freshman) men who were admitted 6,056 Total first-time, first-year (freshman) women who were admitted 10,255 Total full-time, first-time, first-year (freshman) men who enrolled 651 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 1,106 Total part-time, first-time, first-year (freshman) women who enrolled 0
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 5756 Total first-time, first-year (freshman) women who applied 9964 Total first-time, first-year (freshman) men who were admitted 5095 Total first-time, first-year (freshman) women who were admitted 8758 Total full-time, first-time, first-year (freshman) men who enrolled 568 Total part-time, first-time, first-year (freshman) men who enrolled • Total full-time, first-time, first-year (freshman) women who enrolled 924 Total part-time, first-time, first-year (freshman) women who enrolled • Total first-time, first-year (degree-seeking) who applied 15722 Total first-time, first-year (degree-seeking) who were admitted 13855 Total first-time, first-year (degree-seeking) who enrolled 1492